 Click here to access a transcript of this video in Word format.

 Happy Hours are BCA’s way of connecting with people who are blind or vision impaired.
 They are free and easy to join.
-For a detailed list of dates, times and topics view our latest member update.
+Currently, Happy Hours are taking place every Tuesday and Thursday at 7:30pm AEST, and Saturdays at 8pm AEST.
+For a detailed schedule of topics view our latest member update.

 Zoom is a platform you can use to attend virtual meetings.
 You can dial in using your phone and a meeting ID, or you can connect via a computer.